Quantifying risk of a noise-induced AMOC collapse from northern and tropical Atlantic Ocean variability: Probability of AMOC collapse

 In the $u03 \ 100 \ yrs$ scenario, we unexpectedly see a lower probability of AMOC collapse at higher noise levels.
 We argue that this is because the noise forcing can push the model away from a tipping point, that is the noise provides a route for the AMOC to recover.
 We cannot have a tipping probability higher than unity, as in the no-noise scenario for this forcing, so the higher noise level results in a reduced probability of AMOC collapse.

-Finally, in the $u01 \ 1000 \ yrs$ scenario, we see a significantly higher probability of collapse for high noise levels, than e.g. the $u01 \ 100 \ yrs$ scenario.
+In the $u01 \ 1000 \ yrs$ scenario, we see a significantly higher probability of collapse for high noise levels, than e.g. the $u01 \ 100 \ yrs$ scenario.
 In $u01 \ 1000 \ yrs$, the system is being forced closer to its tipping threshold (bifurcation point) for a long time, allowing more chance for the noise to induce a collapse.
 We conclude that a noise-induced collapse over this time scale is most likely in scenarios with a low, long forcing and high noise levels, or a short, strong forcing with medium noise levels.

-Figure~\ref{fig:tipping-trajectories} shows example trajectories of chosen noise and forcing scenarios from Fig 4.
-In each panel of Fig 5, one scenario of noise and forcing is plotted, with the grey region indicating when forcing is taking place.
-From the 1000 simulations of the box model used to obtain each panel of Fig \ref{fig:heatmap}, $7$ typical trajectories are plotted to demonstrate different behaviors that the box model can exhibit.
+Figure~\ref{fig:tipping-trajectories} shows example trajectories of chosen noise and forcing scenarios from Figure~\ref{fig:heatmap}.
+In each panel of Figure~\ref{fig:tipping-trajectories}, one scenario of noise and forcing is plotted, with the grey region indicating when forcing is taking place.
+From the 1000 simulations of the box model used to obtain each panel of Figure~\ref{fig:heatmap}, $7$ typical trajectories are plotted to demonstrate different behaviors that the box model can exhibit.

-Figure \ref{fig:tipping-trajectories}(a) shows a selection of trajectories for the $u03\ 70\ yrs$ scenario, with {\tt 5xHadGEM3MM} noise level.
-Only a small number ($\sim14\%$, Fig. \ref{fig:heatmap}) of trajectories drop below the $5 \ \rm{Sv}$ threshold for collapse.
-For this scenario, the runs that drop below this value, appear to stay in a weakened state for longer than the runs that do not, which recover as soon as the forcing is switched off (e.g: green line stays weak for several decades after hosing is removed).
+Figure~\ref{fig:tipping-trajectories}(a) shows a selection of trajectories for the $u03\ 70\ yrs$ scenario, with {\tt 5xHadGEM3MM} noise level.
+Only a small number ($\sim14\%$, Figure~\ref{fig:heatmap}) of trajectories drop below the $5 \ \rm{Sv}$ threshold for collapse.
+For this scenario, the runs that drop below this value, appear to stay in a weakened state for longer than the runs that do not, which recover as soon as the forcing is switched off (e.g: the green line stays weak for several decades after hosing is removed).
 Since often GCMs are run for only around $150$ years \parencite{Jackson2023}, this result suggests that running GCMs for longer is necessary to assess the bi-stability and long-term fate of the AMOC.